Skip to content

 Understanding Time-of-Use Electricity Plans

 Time-of-Use (TOU) plans divide the day into pricing tiers based on grid demand.
-Peak hours (typically 4-9 PM) have the highest rates because everyone is home using appliances, AC, and cooking.
+Peak hours (typically 4 to 9 PM) have the highest rates because everyone is home using appliances, AC, and cooking.
 Off-peak hours have moderate rates, and super off-peak hours (typically 11 PM to 6 AM) offer the lowest rates when demand is at its minimum.

 Why TOU Plans Are Ideal for EV Owners